C2SM/git-course/beginner/Exercise_3_restore_merge.md

 #### Fast-forward merge

 9. Merge the *evening_activity* branch into *main*.
-To merge all modifications from a branch into the current branch, we type `git merge <branch-to-be-merged>`.
+To merge all modifications from a branch into the current branch, type `git merge <branch-to-be-merged>`.

 10. Check the history of your *main* branch.
 It should now include the commit from the *evening_activity* branch.

-11. It is good practice to delete branches that have been merged: `git branch -d <branch-to-be-deleted>`.
+11. It is good practice to delete branches that have already been merged: `git branch -d <branch-to-be-deleted>`.

 #### 3-way merge

-In our branch for the evening activitiy, we only changed the "Evening activity" section in our file.
-In the branch for daily program, we only changed the "Daily program" section, respectively.
-This will enusre a merge without a merge conflict in the end.
+In your branch for the evening activity, you only changed the "Evening activity" section in your file.
+In the branch for daily program, you only changed the "Daily program" section, respectively.
+This will ensure a merge without a merge conflict in the end.

-Since we merged *evening_activity* into *main*, the *main* branch has now a diverging history compared to the *daily_program* branch.
+Since you merged *evening_activity* into *main*, the *main* branch now has a diverging history compared to the *daily_program* branch.
-Thus, when merging *daily_program* into *main*, Git must create a merge commit (3-way merge).
+Therefore, when you merge *daily_program* into *main*, Git will create a merge commit (3-way merge).

 12. Merge the *daily_program* branch into *main*.
-This time, we have to set a commit message: `git merge <branch_name> -m "Merge daily_program"`
+This time, you need to set a commit message: `git merge <branch_name> -m "Merge daily_program"`

 13. Check the history and the contents of the schedules.
-The *main* branch should now contain both changes (daily program and evening activity).
+The *main* branch should now contain both sets of changes: daily program and evening activity.

-Your Git log should look like the following:
+Your Git log should look like this:
 ```
 c0d0459 (HEAD -> main) Merge daily_program
 b1be3b4 (daily_program) Add talks